kizniche/Mycodo/3.5/README.md

 ## ATTENTION

 This is a crucial step if you will have your web server publically accessible.
-If you do not perform this step, mycodo.php will be accessible and anyone can bypass the authentication script.
-You must either block access to mycodo.php and directories or allow the use of the included .htaccess files with the addition of `AllowOverride All` in your apache2 config.
+If you do not perform this step, sensitive files will be accessible to anyone.
+It's imperative that `AllowOverride All` is added to your apache2 config to allow the .htaccess files throughout mycodo to restrict access to certain filders.
 Modify /etc/apache2/sites-available/default-ssl (or just ‘default’ if not using SSL) to appear as below:

 ```
     DocumentRoot /var/www